AlexandrSokolov/ansible_java_generators/README.md

   ```
   Read [Guide to using attached tests](http://maven.apache.org/guides/mini/guide-attached-tests.html) for more details.

-  TODO remove me after restructering `javaGenMultiModuleWarProject.sh` is divided and not used anymore!

 #### Git support

   Run from within the project base folder: `gitSupport.sh`